Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• The 30 days standard deviation over 5 years of iShares MSCI Pacific Ex-Japan Index Fund is 18.2%, which is greater, thus worse compared to the benchmark SPY (17.9%) in the same period.
+• Looking at the 30 days standard deviation of 17.6% in the last 5 years of iShares MSCI Pacific Ex-Japan Index Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (17.5%)

 DownVol: